Procedures

 Procedure Steps

-1. Set up the room as for femoral vein approach (blueys on table, TOE and US machines, arm boards, II turned ~75deg)
+1. Set up the room as for femoral vein approach (blueys on table, TOE and maybe US machine, arm boards, II turned ~75deg)

 2. Vascular Access: